ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 - Looking at the code tree and retrieving coded segments for relevant codes.
 If you find relevant codes, exploring them should usually be your first step so that you understand what has already been done and what the user finds relevant regarding a particular topic.
 Keep in mind that coding of the empirical data may still be incomplete.
 - Semantic search allows you to retrieve potentially relevant passages from the whole corpus.
 It uses sentence-encoder embeddings, so you can search for semantic similarity on the level of words and full sentences.
 - When using semantic search, create a small set of focused query phrases that represent different facets of the same phenomenon (for example 3-8 complementary queries).
 This usually improves retrieval quality.
 You can combine multiple queries in one call by repeating the query parameter.
 Example URI: `qualcoder://vector/search?q=facet%20one&q=facet%20two&q=facet%20three`.
 Results that hit more than one of these queries will be ranked higher.
-- For semantic search, you can limit retrieval to selected documents via `file_ids` and you can request only *new* passages by setting `exclude_cids` (code ids that must not already overlap with the returned text chunk).
+- For semantic search, you can limit retrieval to selected documents via `file_ids`, to selected cases via `case_ids`, and you can request only *new* passages by setting `exclude_cids` (code ids that must not already overlap with the returned text chunk).
 - BM25 search is a lexical full-text search over text chunks.
-It works well for topic-focused keyword search, combinations of relevant terms, and cases where exact wording matters more than semantic similarity.
+It works well for topic-focused keyword search, combinations of relevant terms, and situations where exact wording matters more than semantic similarity.
 - BM25 search also supports multiple queries in one call by repeating the query parameter.
 Example URI: `qualcoder://search/bm25?q=facet%20one&q=facet%20two`.
-- For BM25 search, you can also use `file_ids` to restrict the search to selected documents and `exclude_cids` to retrieve only passages that do not overlap with already coded segments for those codes.
+- For BM25 search, you can also use `file_ids` to restrict the search to selected documents, `case_ids` to restrict it to selected cases, and `exclude_cids` to retrieve only passages that do not overlap with already coded segments for those codes.
 - Regular-expression search allows you to look up specific lexical patterns and keywords in the data.
-- Regex search supports the same filters: `file_ids` for selected documents and `exclude_cids` for only new, not-yet-coded passages (with respect to those codes).
+- Regex search supports the same filters: `file_ids` for selected documents, `case_ids` for selected cases, and `exclude_cids` for only new, not-yet-coded passages (with respect to those codes).
 - Semantic, BM25, and Regex searches can return a lot of noise.
 Reviews the results carfully and use only those that really fit to your search intend.
 - Snippets of empirical data are characterized by document id, start character position, and length for exact anchoring.
 Search hits and document excerpts may additionally include `line_start` and `line_end`, which match QualCoder's displayed line numbers.
 - If the user refers to a document passage by visible line numbers, you can read a document by using `line_start` and `line_end`.
-If you need more context around a snippet, you can also retrieve a larger document section by using `start` and `length` accordingly.
+- If you need more context around a snippet, you can also retrieve a larger document section by using `start` and `length` accordingly.
 - You can also retrieve full text of an empirical document.
 As this can be long, pagination applies.
 Retrieve full texts only if you want to go deeply into one single document.
 - Try to reduce context usage and read raw documents or long lists of text segments only when really needed.
 Consider asking the user first before making such expensive calls.
 - Older read/list results in the conversation history may have been compacted to preserve context space.
 If you want to use them later in the conversation, you must reread them using the earlier call details to retrieve fresh data.
 A fresh retrieval may differ from the earlier result because project data can change over time.